DavidVLe1/medieval-platform-shooter/readme.md

 ## Glossary
 - User: Model representing user who has an account.
 - Guest: Model for representing users who are not logged in, thus have no user information.
-- Profile: Model for user profiles. displays information on the user gathered from when the user signed up. // could be displayed in game.
+- User Profile: Model for user profiles. displays information on the user gathered from when the user signed up. // could be displayed in game.
 - GameData: Model for representing game-specific data such as game state, game progression.
   - game state details:
     - Visual Feedback: health bar, level completion message, changes in characters/objects/environment.